luebken/robot-shop/K8s/readme-k8s-demo.md

 ## Catalogue & Cart Services

+The following steps are powered by the Makefile.
+Try `make help`

 Let's start by creatng the catalogue & cart service with their respective backend services:

     # create a dedicated namespace